TheTexta/obsidian-main/cognition.md

+#cognitive-psychology
-What it means to think.
+cognition::What it means to think.
+All mental processes associated with thinking, knowing, remembering and communicating.